 Belleville, Ontario

 So why is Belleville on our list of top retirement spots in Canada?
-Well, for one thing, it offers small-town living with natural beauty.
-In addition, Belleville, which is located halfway between Toronto and Montreal, offers easy access to services.
-Therefore, this quiet community is a wonderful option for retirees looking for some calm, with conveniences.
-To clarify, these are just a few reasons why it made our list.
+For starters, it offers small-town living with natural beauty — to the tune of 45 kilometres of groomed trails.
+In addition, Belleville is located halfway between Toronto and Montreal, offering easy access to services and amenities of larger cities.
+Bonus: It’s also less than an hour away from the U.S. border.
+This quiet community is a wonderful option for retirees looking for a calm, waterfront place to live that’s also easily accessible to conveniences.

-Average temperature: -2c in January – 27c in July
+Average temperature: -2c in January and 27c in July

 Local attractions: